 After Shark Tank

-After the episode aired, Lucy Drawing Tool experienced the “Shark Tank effect” and the show helped drive a sharp rise in new orders.
+Once the episode aired, Lucy Drawing Tool experienced the “Shark Tank effect” and the show helped drive a sharp rise in new customers.
 Daymond hasn’t featured the business on his website so it wouldn’t surprise me if the deal never closed.

-Currently, it has an average rating of 3.1 stars from 15 customer reviews on Amazon.
-There haven’t been many updates about the company and its recent sales, but it should still be making around $4 million in annual revenue.
+Currently, it has an average rating of 2.8 stars from 16 customer reviews on Amazon.
+There haven’t been many updates about its recent sales, but it should still be making around $4 million in annual revenue.
+Cookson revealed, anytime an episode re-airs on TV, he notices a jump in website traffic and orders.